On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Reformulation of the definition of and definition of the linearized Lie algebra

+\begin{proof} The claim when $n\geq 3$ can be proven as follows: The equivalent between (i) and (ii) is given in \cite[Theorem 2.1]{S1}, where it is also shown that (ii) is equivalent to the antipalindrome for $b_y$.
+By \cite[(2.1)]{S1}, we see that it is equivalent to (iii).
+The case for $n=1,2$ can be proved by a direct computation. \end{proof}

-(iii) $b_y=b^y$. \end{prop} Thanks to this proposition, we can now reformulate the first defining condition of $\lie{krv}$ as follows: the pair of polynomials $a,b\in\lie{lie}_C$ satisfies $[x,a]+[y,b]=0$ if and only if $b$ is push-invariant and $a$ is its partner.
+Thanks to this proposition, we can now reformulate the first defining condition of $\lie{krv}$ as follows: the pair of polynomials $a,b\in\lie{lie}_C$ satisfies $[x,a]+[y,b]=0$ if and only if $b$ is push-invariant and $a$ is its partner.